Skirting Board Heating Cost

 Your installation costs will differ depending on the type of system you choose:

-Wet systems are more expensive to install, typically around £1,300 to £2,100 for an average-sized living room, but have lower running costs.
+Wet systems are more expensive to install, typically around £1,300 to £2,100 for an average-sized living room.
+However, they do come with the benefit of potentially having lower running costs, depending on efficiency of the heat source.

 Electric systems are cheaper to fit, usually around £1,000 to £1,700 for an average-sized living room, but have higher running costs.